andinocl/arg_covid/README.md

 @TODO: scrape vaccination data

 ## icu_scraper.R
 Scraper that searches the daily evening PDF reports from the ministry of health to obtain ICU usage.
 Parses PDF to get raw number of national beds in use, national rate of use, and provincial rate of use.
 This differs from the ICU data taken from the Epi file, which only report ICU usage due to COVID, not overall utilization.
 It is possible that this data is drawn only from the public health system.
+This broke when the MinHealth stopped doing daily reports in written format.

 # Data files